Troy Springer’s love of native plants has fueled his landscape company’s growth. Smart use of Hitachi rentals helped him do more.

 To promptly service their 450 commercial customers, Reliable deploys a varied equipment fleet that is evolving through a key partnership with RECO Equipment Inc., its area Hitachi dealer.
 Over the past several years, Detrick has worked with Dave Ferroni, RECO’s territory sales manager, to determine how Hitachi loaders could best serve the company’s snowplowing needs.

 “The partnership started off small and grew as the trust grew,” Detrick says.
 It began with short-term rentals to meet temporary needs created by large-scale storms.
-Last winter, Reliable expanded its rental program using more than a dozen Hitachi loaders in various sizes from late October until early April.
+Last winter, Reliable expanded its rental program using more than a dozen loaders in various sizes to plow snow with Hitachi products from late October until early April.
 As it evaluated the loaders, Reliable also eyed its relationship with RECO and Hitachi to see if it was a good fit.

 “Dave circled the wagons and got everyone talking about our unique needs,” Detrick says.
 Through a series of meetings, Ferroni shared his vision of what the partnership could look like in the future.
 “Their work culture is remarkable,” Ferroni says.
 “They all understand that the goal of the company is total customer satisfaction.”